 Define Job Tasks

 and edit using the same interface as when you create tasks without a template.
+Note that editing job tasks will remove the template association from the job details.

 When you are defining a job starting from a template, the sections to Assign Samples